Masorr/battleships/README.md

 ### Content

 - Python structuring and understanding of concepts was made with the help by the course material from Code Institute and was heavily inspired by the ULTIMATE Battleships project.
+- Print statement for several rows comes from https://stackoverflow.com/questions/34980251/how-to-print-multiple-lines-of-text-with-python
+- Term color comes from https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python
+- Idea for making a list of lists with list comprehension for eventually making grids comes from https://stackoverflow.com/questions/21507319/list-comprehension-list-of-lists
+- Idea for hiding ships comes from https://stackoverflow.com/questions/70220471/how-to-hide-value-in-array-for-battleship-game

 ## Thanks